 Incentive Options

 Incorrect.
+The tax basis of stock acquired through an Incentive Stock Option is the strike price at which it was exercised.
 Assuming no restrictions, the basis of stock acquired through a Nonqualified Stock Option is the fair market value of the stock when the option is exercised.

 Nonqualified Options